Applying the Right Sizing Method and Using the Right Sizing Tool

 What are the different sizing methods at SAP?

 Generally, we differentiate between Greenfield, Brownfield and Expert Sizing.

 Greenfield Sizing: If you want to size a new SAP system from scratch.

 Brownfield Sizing: If you have an SAP system running that you want to extend with new functionality (Delta Sizing – mix between greenfield and brownfield sizing) and/or add new users or migrate to SAP HANA.

 Expert Sizing: If you are working in a large company with complex business structures, and/or custom coding, perform expert sizing.

 Why do you need a sizing in the cloud?

 You may ask yourself why sizing in the cloud is required at all.
 Customers usually subscribe for specific cloud offerings and in general they are not interested to know how many application servers they need or how much memory they have to allocate.

 Traditionally, sizing information is provided to customers on www.sap.com/sizing and customers are conducting the sizing exercise by themselves since they best know their business processes.
-Once the sizing is done, the hardware vendors or IaaS providers will provide a system that fulfills the customers’ requirements.
+Once the sizing is done, the hardware vendors or IaaS providers will provide a system that fulfils the customers’ requirements.